shahanadvs/chakkaMangaClassifier/README.md

 ## How it Works ?
 1. It accepts image as input by two ways (URL and upload)
 2. Predict function will predict the image using the model created using tensorflow
-3. Based on the result the name of the class is rendered on the front end.
+3. Based on the result the name of the class is rendered on the front end using jquery.
 ## Libraries used
-Library Name - Version
+Tensorflow - 2.4.1
+Numpy - 1.192
+Tensorflow js - 3.6.0
+Bootstrap - 4.6.0
+Tensorflowjs converter
 ## How to configure
 Instructions for setting up project
 ## How to Run